Outside of work, I enjoy playing badminton and swimming quite often. I'm also

 News

-Oct 2024 - Recieved the RISE MICCAI travel grant to attent MICCAI 2024.
+MICCAI travel grant to attent MICCAI 2024.

 Aug 2020 - Organized a career counseling session on GRE preparation at NIT Srinagar.